-Want to help a company operate more efficiently and drive its success?
-Like working with numbers and statistics?
-Then you should pursue a Bachelor of Business Administration degree or a combined Bachelor of Science and Master of Science degree in Accounting at the University of North Texas.
+Want to be involved with financial reporting, tax planning or auditing?
+Want to be an important leader in the future of a company?
+Then you should pursue a Bachelor of Business Administration degree or a combined Bachelor of Science and Master of Science degree in Accounting or in Accounting and Taxation at the University of North Texas.

 Many of our graduates work as top executives in national public accounting firms, Fortune 500 companies and government agencies.
 Others have started their own businesses.
 In the accounting profession, you can become a(n):

 In the Department of Accounting, we help you learn the skills that allow you to critically appraise situations, act responsibly and ethically and become a strategic thinker and problem solver.
 Our “learn today, apply tomorrow” classroom philosophy is achieved in an accommodative and supportive learning environment that includes:

 The combined B.S./M.S. programs in Accounting or in Accounting and Taxation allow you to earn two degrees simultaneously and meet the 150-hour requirement for the Certified Public Accountant exam in Texas and many other states.
 You can also earn academic credit for an internship.

 Our faculty members include experts in domestic and international financial accounting, taxation, corporate accounting and auditing.

 Scholarships are available to help you pursue your degree.
 Scholarship information is available at our website .